EliAndrewC/l7r/setting/l7r.md

 Applying these yields to Rokugan's 1.5 million square miles:

 - **15% of Rokugan is arable**: approximately 225,000 square miles total, or ~560 square miles per median-sized domain.
 - **4% is suitable for rice farming**: approximately 60,000 square miles total, or ~152 square miles per median-sized domain.
+This 4% figure follows imperial Chinese norms (historically ~3-5% of total area, depending on period); Tokugawa Japan's higher ~6% paddy share is not the right anchor for Rokugan, whose continental geography includes mountain ranges, arid borderlands, and frontier regions without close Japanese analogues.

 #### Total Rice Production